petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 4. [Care and Maintenance:](/docs/devices/general-information/cleaning)

 	Keep the components clean and dry.
-Follow the provided guidelines for cleaning and maintaining the Docker Tag and necktie.
+Follow the provided guidelinesw for cleaning and maintaining the Docker, Tag and collar.

 ### Important Tips:

 + Water Resistance:

-	The Docker is rated IP **53**, The Tag is rated IP **67**, providing [water resistance](/docs/devices/general-information/waterproof-dustproof).
-However, avoid submerging it in water to prevent potential damage.
+	While to Docker is rated IP **53** and the Tag is rated IP **67**, users should still try to avoid submerging the devices to avoid potential damage.

 + Charging Safety: